 Overview.
-Our Strategic Programs include a broad array of products for both prime and subprime borrowers including both consumer and commercial loans that may be secured or unsecured, and open- or closed-end products, depending on the particular market targeted by the Bank and the specific Strategic Program service provider.
+Our Strategic Programs include a broad array of products for both prime and subprime borrowers including both consumer and commercial loans which may be secured or unsecured, and open- or closed-end products, depending on the particular market targeted by the Bank and the specific Strategic Program service provider.
 Minimum and maximum loan amounts range from \$500 to \$2.0 million and loan terms range from 6 to 72 months.

-The Bank's current Strategic Program service providers include Behalf, OppFi, Liberty Lending, LendingPoint, American First Finance, Elevate, Upstart, Mulligan Funding, Great American Finance, Edly, and Empower.
-From time to time, we expect the number and composition of our Strategic Program service providers to change as the business develops, contract terms expire or agreements with service providers are otherwise terminated.
+The Bank's current Strategic Program service providers include Behalf, OppFi, Liberty Lending, LendingPoint, American First Finance, Elevate, Upstart, Mulligan Funding and Great American Finance.
 The Bank has engaged with other Strategic Program service providers since we established our first Strategic Program in 2016 and we may enter into Strategic Programs with other service providers in the future.

 Selection and Oversight.
 We select service providers for our Strategic Programs applying third party guidance promulgated by the FDIC, including comprehensive onboarding due diligence.
 Furthermore, the Bank conducts extensive ongoing oversight and monitoring of the Strategic Program service providers in accordance with regulatory requirements and as augmented by Bank policies and the Bank's compliance management systems developed for its oversight of the Strategic Program service providers.
 Our program agreements with each Strategic Program service provider allow the Bank to conduct its oversight and monitoring through testing of the service provider's regulatory and program compliance, as well as through audits and inspections by the Bank.
 Among other things, our oversight covers approval of all credit products, underwriting guidelines, and marketing, along with any changes to each.

 Strategic Program service providers also have obligations to notify us of any suspected or potential issues with program compliance and take steps to promptly remediate any such issues.